The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • carry out regular reviews

-• integrate feedback
+• incorporate feedback

-5. Sustainability and growth
+5. Sustainability and scaling

 • maintain strategic alignment

-Lessons from recent research
+Learnings from recent research

-• participation in strategic management
+• participation in the Strategic management

-• development of methodologies and skills
+• development of Methodologies and skills

 • performance monitoring and control

-• improvement organizational communication
+• improvement of the Organisational communication

-Measuring PMO success: indicators and KPIs
+Measuring PMO Success: Indicators and KPIs

 Strategic alignment

-• % projects aligned with strategic objectives
+• %: projects aligned with strategic objectives

 Delivery performance

-• rate of projects delivered on time
+• Rate of projects delivered on time

-• respect for budgets
+• Respect for budgets

-• perimeter compliance
+• respect of the perimeter

 • stakeholder satisfaction